Wolfram Demonstrations Project

 There is no automatic snapping in this Demonstration.
 You have to check the box whenever you want the snap executed for the current tile.

-The "mark v" (mark vertices) setter bar buttons mark the vertices of the current tile with black and red dots.
+Here you control whether the vertices of the current tile should be marked with black and red dots.
 The red dot is the "handle" of the current tile.
 Also, the edge that starts at the red vertex is painted red.

-The button "s", "m", or "l" causes the markings to be small, medium, or large dots.
+The choices "s", "m", or "l" cause the vertices to be marked by small, medium, or large dots.

 For practical reasons the marking of the vertices is switched on automatically when you click certain buttons of this demonstration.